Madeleine Albright had a lot to say about Putin — and she didn't mince words

 Albright, the first woman to become U.S. secretary of state, has died at the age of 84, according to her family.

 She served as secretary of state from 1997 to 2001 during the Clinton administration.
-Clinton appointed her ambassador to the United Nations by Clinton 1993.
+Clinton appointed her ambassador to the United Nations in 1993.

 Albright spoke with NPR last June ahead of a meeting in Geneva between Russian and U.S. leaders.
 The former secretary of state recalled the first time she met Putin, in 1999 — emphasizing that his agenda was clear from the beginning.